snapframework/snap-website/templates/tutorials/snap-api.md

 `<|>`'d together means something like "do the first action, if it fails, then do the second one". `empty` is the default failure action that does nothing.

 Before we continue, let us explain iteratees and enumerators.
-You do not need to read the intermezzo to understand the rest of the tutorial.
+You do not need to read the following intermezzo to understand the rest of the tutorial.
 If you choose to skip it, the take-home lesson is that the convenience functions like `writeBS` do not immediately write out to the socket.
 Instead, you are composing functions behind the scenes into one big function that will write your output out at the end of the computation.

 #### Intermezzo: Iteratee I/O

 The Snap framework uses a style of I/O called "iteratee I/O".
-We have opted for its use over handle-based and lazy I/O because iteratee I/O offers better resource management, error reporting, composability, and is faster to boot.
+We have opted for its use over handle-based and lazy I/O because iteratee I/O offers better resource management, error reporting, composability, and speed.
 Iteratees underlie the entire system, so if you want to use Snap proficiently it certainly helps to understand iteratees.
 The following explanation is cursory at best, but we hope the analogies help.

 So what are iteratees?
 Iteratees are things (functions) that are "iterated over" a stream.
 I like to compare iteratees to the video game character Kirby, who changes his state depending on what he consumes.
 Iteratees are kind of like that.
 You feed an iteratee some input from the stream, it does something with it, and the iteratee is either "done" and gives you back some computed value, refusing to consume anymore, or gives you back _another_ iteratee that's ready for more input (changes into another iteratee, if you will).
-That is, iteratees consume data a chunk at a time, and if it's expecting more, it encodes the intermediate state of the computation using all that closure goodness into a continuation iteratee.
+That is, an iteratee consumes data a chunk at a time, and if it's expecting more, it encodes the intermediate state of the computation using all that closure goodness into a continuation iteratee.

 Iteratees are the consumers of data, and their incremental nature unsurprisingly gives us incremental processing.
 This is a very useful property to have in an HTTP server!
 In the Snap framework, we fix the "stream" to be strict `ByteString`s, and iteratees are used to consume many kinds of `ByteString`s.
 They can take a raw HTTP request and give back a parsed result.
-They are also the ones that take your response body, the stuff that you told the `Snap` monad to write out using `writeBS` and the like, and sends it over the socket.
+They are also the ones that send your response body, the stuff that you told the `Snap` monad to write out using `writeBS` and the like, over the socket.

 That's the story for iteratees, but who's in charge of the caring and feeding the iteratees?
 Those are the enumerators.
-Enumerators take an iteratee and returns another iteratee.
+Enumerators take an iteratee and return another iteratee.
 These functions are the producers of data, they take some iteratee as input and keep feeding it data until the iteratee says it is done or the enumerator runs of data to feed the iteratee.
 The enumerator then returns the resulting iteratee.
 In this sense enumerators may be more